-Last night I watched the UK Women’s Olympic hockey team defeat a feisty and belligerent New Zealand outfit – a win based, not on individual brilliance, but on a stout yet defiant exhibition of teamwork.
-A number of them were carried off during the game for literally ‘taking one for the team’ in the form of a hockey ball or an opponent’s knee to the face.
-Earlier on in the summer I was equally impressed by the so-called lesser footballing nations of Iceland and Wales defeating bigger and richer teams with bloody minded defences, not-a-little skill and an overwhelming team ethic.
+Just recently I watched a 'new look' Springbok rugby team defeat a feisty, belligerent New Zealand All Blacks outfit – a win based, not on individual brilliance, but on a stout yet defiant exhibition of teamwork.
+A number of them were carried off during the game for literally ‘taking one for the team’ in the form of a flying boot or an opponent’s knee to the face.
+Earlier on in the summer I was equally impressed by the so-called lesser footballing nations defeating bigger and richer teams with bloody minded defences, not-a-little skill and an overwhelming team ethic in the World Cup.

 Business and sporting comparisons have provided a deep well of anecdotal material for many years.
 There is a very good reason for this and that is that the best and most successful sporting and business organisations (large and small) have the best teams, management and coaches.
-One of the main criticisms of the Wales football team, prior to Euro 16, was that is was a one man team – the comprehensive defeat of the Belgians in the quarter finals soon put paid to that fallacy.
+One of the main criticisms of the Wales football team, prior to Euro 16 (an earlier tournament that preceded the World Cup by two years), was that is was a one man team – the comprehensive defeat of the Belgians in the quarter finals soon put paid to that fallacy.
 Gareth Bale barely touched the ball during the match despite playing a significant part.

 So what as all this to do with running and scaling your own early stage organisation.
 Simply this – you just cannot do it on your own!
 Every successful CEO that I have worked with has shared the load somehow.
 No business man or woman is an island and the ability to recruit and build successful teams has been a cornerstone of their success.
 Unless you have a rounded management team your chances of success will be very limited and your personal pressure cooker will reach explode before you know it.